Paranoid-Dev/ParanoidFFD/README.md

 Download fanfiction from `my/fan/fiction/url` and save it to a text file with the filename as `my fanfiction save.txt`.

-`ParanoidFFD --check-update`
+`ParanoidFFD -C 86 --check-update`

-Check for new updates for ParanoidFFD
+Check for new updates for ParanoidFFD with Chrome 86 installed (Not latest stable build)

 `ParanoidFFD --help`, `ParanoidFFD -h`